choan/cap_social_buttons/readme.txt

 Social Buttons is Just Another Social Plugin, as it doesn't do any special, we can say its main feature is clean code.

-Buttons currently supported:
+Social Buttons can currently output buttons for the following actions:

 * Facebook like
-* Tweeter Share
+* Twiter Share
 * Google Plus One

+With Social Buttons you can:

+* Define options for each button
+* Put the buttons automatically before/after/both/none sides of the content
+* Print the buttons from your theme using `social_buttons_the_buttons`.

 Social Buttons requires PHP 5.2.